-3.2 PERFORMANCE CRITERIA
+3.2 MANAGEMENT CRITERIA

-Beach management has the following performance criteria for the May 15 to October 15 management period:
+To evaluate the goal of improving estuary rearing for salmonids rearing, beach management has the following performance criteria for the May 15 to October 15 management period:

-- 6. Estuary water levels.
+- Estuary water levels.
 The estuary water level management target is "[a]n average daily water surface elevation of at least 7 feet [NGVD] from May 15 to October 15" (Biological Opinion, p.
 249).
 Higher estuary water levels, but not exceeding Sonoma Water's flood stage management target of 9 ft NGVD, would be preferred by NMFS.
-However, water levels greater than 4 ft NGVD are expected to accompany reduced marine, improved fresh and brackish water conditions, and would likely improve juvenile salmonid rearing habitat. - 7.
-Minimize artificial breaching.
+However, water levels greater than 4 ft NGVD are expected to accompany reduced marine, improved fresh and brackish water conditions, and would likely improve juvenile salmonid rearing habitat. - Minimize artificial breaching.
 Though the overall goal is to enhance freshwater and brackish water habitat in the estuary, and therefore avoid artificial breaching, in light of natural variability of river discharge and nearshore wave conditions, ongoing experience managing the estuary may be required to develop operational procedures that minimize the need for artificial breaching.
 As such, NMFS estimates "that [Sonoma Water] will need to artificially breach the lagoon using methods that do not create a perched lagoon twice per year between May 15 and October 15 during the first three years covered by this opinion, and once per year between May 15 and October 15 during years 4-15 covered by this opinion" (Biological Opinion, p.
-302). - 8.
-Sand channel.
-Beach management will be a temporary feature, created only by excavating a sand channel.
-No new structures or mechanical devices, temporary or permanent, will be a part of beach management. - 9.
-Economic feasibility.
-Operations and maintenance requirements will not place undue burden on Sonoma Water in terms of cost, particularly as it relates to frequency or duration of maintenance activities. - 10.
-Public Safety.
-The outlet channel management plan will not diminish public safety as it pertains to floodplain property owners, visitors and employees of the State Beach, and Sonoma Water maintenance staff.
+302).